sandroalvoz/in-our-minds-godot/README.md

 # In our Minds

-In our Minds' (Provisional Title), is a **casual-platform videogame**, developed in **Godot Engine 4.0 and GDScript** that tells, through the different scenarios, how complex human emotions are.
+In our Minds(Provisional Title), is a **casual-platform videogame**, developed in **Godot Engine 4.0 and GDScript** that tells, through the different scenarios, how complex human emotions are.

 ## Introduction

-‘Inside you is a world of thoughts and emotions, some familiar and some mysterious.
+Inside you is a world of thoughts and emotions, some familiar and some mysterious.
 You must navigate through them, overcoming the obstacles that the mind itself creates.
-Every step is an opportunity to understand and move forward.’
+Every step is an opportunity to understand and move forward.

 [![diM0f1t.md.png](https://iili.io/diM0f1t.md.png)](https://freeimage.host/i/diM0f1t)